-We at Tisch, Music, and SMFA Libraries want to welcome you to the Tufts community.
-We want to introduce ourselves and let you know about some of the things you can do while you're here.
+We at the Tisch, Music, and SMFA Libraries want to welcome you to the Tufts community.
+On this page we'll introduce ourselves and let you know about some of the things you can do while you're here.
 The libraries at Tufts are safe places for you to study, learn, create, and innovate- we can't wait to meet you!

 About Tisch Library & its branches

-Tisch Library has 3 branches, all of which you are welcome to visit:
+Tisch Library has three branches, all of which you are welcome to visit:

 - Our main branch, the Tisch Library, is located at 35 Professors Row.
-In addition to our collections and staff, you will find study areas, classrooms (which are located on Level 3 of the library) as well as many other spaces and services.
+Along with our collections and staff, you will find study areas, classrooms (located on Level 3 of the library), and many other spaces and services.

-- The Lilly Music Library, located on the Medford Campus on lower level of Granoff Music Center.
-The Music Library houses specialized collections, incuding music, music scores, and scholarship about music and related topics.
+- The Lilly Music Library, located on the Medford Campus on the lower level of the Granoff Music Center.
+The Music Library houses specialized collections, including music, music scores, and scholarship about music and related topics.

 - The SMFA W Van Alan Clark Library, located at the SMFA at 230 The Fenway in Boston.
 The SMFA Library houses specialized collections, including artist books, zines, and more.

-As a member of the Tufts community, you can borrow and get online access to all sorts of resources, some of which you'll find physically in the library, and some that are fully available online.
-Some examples of these resources include things like course materials and textbooks, films (DVDs and streaming online), newspaper articles, journal articles, books, and so much more!
+As a member of the Tufts community, you can borrow and get online access to all sorts of resources, some of which you'll find physically in the library and others that are fully available online.
+These resources include things like course materials and textbooks, films (DVDs and streaming online), newspaper articles, journal articles, books, and so much more!
 Learn more about what we have.

 In addition to more traditional materials, you can also borrow technology and equipment from the libraries.
 This includes things like audio recording kits, laptops, phone chargers, sewing machines, and much more!
 Learn more about the equipment and technology you can borrow.